AGMStudio/prism-theme-one-dark/README.md

 # prism-theme-one-dark

-Theme Atom One Dark for Prism JS
+Theme based on Atom Dark One to Prism JS